slidenerd/ec2-mean-test/EC2.md

  4. **WONDERFUL**!
 Notice that command prompt changing to ubuntu@ip at the end?
 That is our instance into which we just logged in using SSH
  5. **To disconnect at any point, press Ctrl + D**
 # Step 3: Update Ubuntu
- 1. The first thing you want to do before installing anything is update your Ubuntu.
-[HERE](https://askubuntu.com/questions/196768/how-to-install-updates-via-command-line/196777#196777) is a lovely answer that describes different ways of updating Ubuntu.
-Report Broken Link
- 7. As per the most popular answer to update above, run
+ 1. As per the most popular answer to update above, run
  8. `sudo apt-get update        # Fetches the list of available updates`
 ![sudo apt-get update](https://imgur.com/V7drjPc.png)
  9. Note that you can use apt-get or apt.
 In case, you are wondering what is the difference between them.
 [HERE](https://askubuntu.com/questions/445384/what-is-the-difference-between-apt-and-apt-get) is another answer.
 Report Broken Link